 Employers May Not Disclose Information about Which Employees Have Been Vaccinated to Third Parties (Including Customers)

-An Employee’s consent to disclose information about their vaccination status does not constitute consent to share such information with third parties.
+An employee’s consent to disclose information about his or her vaccination status does not constitute consent to share such information with third parties.
 The employee’s express and separate consent is required in order to update customers on an employee’s vaccination status.
-Moreover, within the organization employers must be sure to protect employee privacy and ensure disclosure of employee vaccination status to a minimal number of individuals who require the information in order to carry out their jobs.
+Moreover, within the organization, employers must be sure to protect employee privacy and ensure disclosure of employee vaccination status to a minimal number of individuals who require the information in order to carry out their jobs.

 Employers May Offer Incentives to Employees Who Have Been Vaccinated